-- Let’s get rid of the office and keep working… better!
+- Let’s get rid of the office and work even better than before!

 - Time for part 2 of #NoOffice – the practical guide to remote work

-Let’s get rid of the office and keep working… better!
+Let’s get rid of the office and work even better than before!

-Almost every business owner on the planet was forced to treat office as an “optional” thing in the months of March-April 2020 because of the COVID-19 pandemic lockdown.
+Almost every business owner on the planet was forced to treat a physical office space as an “optional” thing at some point during 2020 because of the COVID-19 pandemic lockdown.

-I deliberately chose to dedicate the first half of this book to making office work better and now as we reach the second half, I want to show you how all this can be done without a physical office.
+I deliberately chose to dedicate the first half of this book to making office work better.
+As we reach the second half, I want to show you how all this can be done without a physical office.

 Let’s get back to the premise of this book: